Frequently Asked Questions

 What are the books we’ll be working through?

-Please see our archives page to see what we’ve worked through and are currently working on.
+Please see our history page to see what we’ve worked through and are currently working on.

 How much material will we cover per week?
 (How heavy is the work load?)